syncfusion-content/ej2-treemap-docs/ej2-javascript/treemap/accessibility.md

 ## Screen reading in TreeMap

-Accessibility in the TreeMap component ensures that all users, regardless of ability or disability, can use screen reading.
+Accessibility in the TreeMap control ensures that all users, regardless of ability or disability, can use screen reading.
 The following TreeMap elements will be read aloud using screen reading software, such as Narrator for Windows.

 | Elements | Description |
 | --- | --- |